Alyosha Karamazov

-Alexei Fyodorovich Karamazov (Алексей Карамазов), usually referred to simply as Alyosha, is the protagonist in the 1880 novel The Brothers Karamazov by Fyodor Dostoevsky.
-He is the youngest of the Karamazov brothers, being nineteen years old at the start of the novel.
-The preface and the opening chapter proclaim him as the hero.
-Dostoevsky intended to write a sequel, which would detail the rest of Alyosha's life, but died shortly after the publication of The Brothers Karamazov.
+Alexei Fyodorovich Karamazov (Алексе́й Фёдорович Карама́зов) is the protagonist of the 1880 novel The Brothers Karamazov by Fyodor Dostoevsky.
+He is usually referred to simply as Alyosha (Алёша).
+He is the youngest of the Karamazov brothers, being twenty years old at the start of the novel.
+The author’s preface and first chapters declare that Alyosha is the novel’s hero.
+Dostoevsky intended to write a sequel which would detail the rest of Alyosha's life, though he died shortly after the publication of The Brothers Karamazov.

 At the outset of the story Alyosha is a novice in the local monastery.
-In this way Alyosha's beliefs act as a counterbalance to his brother Ivan's atheism.
-He is sent out into the world by his Elder and subsequently becomes embroiled in the sordid details of his family's life.
-He becomes acquainted with, and later engaged to, a young girl named Liza (or Lise) Khokhlakov, daughter to a confidante of Katerina Ivanovna's.
-Later on in the novel, Lise sinks into depression and self-hatred, spurning her lover and crushing her finger in a door.
-Alyosha is also involved in a side story in which he befriends a group of school boys whose fate adds a hopeful message to the conclusion of an otherwise tragic novel.
+He is then sent out into the world by his Elder, Father Zosima, and leaves the monastery.
+Subsequently, he becomes embroiled in the sordid details of his family's life, and involved with extreme personalities and fraught relations.
+He also becomes acquainted with, and later engaged to, a 14-year-old girl named Lise Khokhlakov, daughter to a confidante of Katerina Ivanovna, his brother Dmitri’s fiancée.
+Alyosha is furthermore involved in a side story in which he befriends a group of school boys whose fate adds a hopeful message to the conclusion of an otherwise tragic novel.

 Alyosha's place in the novel is usually that of a messenger or witness to the actions of his brothers and others.
-He is very close to Dmitri.

-Alyosha is depicted as a positive character, kind, loving and sensitive.
-Predrag Cicovacki states that Alyosha, like Prince Myshkin, the protagonist in another Dostoyevsky novel, The Idiot, are almost Jesus-like characters, who are nevertheless unable to prevent the suffering of those around them.
-He suggests that as a witness or messenger, Alyosha is not a true moral agent, playing a passive role in the events of the novel.